ericmartel/Sublime-Text-3-Perforce-Plugin/README.md

     $ https://github.com/ericmartel/Sublime-Text-3-Perforce-Plugin

+Once you have downloaded the plugin into Sublime, you need to ensure the plugin knows your P4 details.
+You have two options, either to set the required variables on the command line

+    > p4 set P4CLIENT=workspace_name
+    > p4 set P4PORT=my.perforceserver.com:1666
+    > p4 set P4USER=myusername

+You can also place a P4CONFIG in your workspace root and it will load from there.

+You can then login to perforce from the Tools|Perforce|Login command.

 ### Install Note

 If the plugin is unable to use your p4, it is possible that it keeps reporting that the file is not under the client root.
 User @JLoppert suggests creating a symlink under OSX/Linux